jemc/slides-pony/source.md

 %% So, we see that synchronization works by allowing us to selectively *prevent concurrency* of certain operations.

-%% As an extreme example, note that if we use a common lock to synchronize the entire block of code for each concurrent task inp program - so they're all using the same single global lock, and the entire tasks are synchronized - effectively, at this point there is no concurrency left at all - the lock will force our tasks to be run sequentially instead of concurrently.
+%% As an extreme example, note that if we use a common lock to synchronize the entire block of code for each concurrent task in a program - so they're all using the same single global lock, and the entire tasks are synchronized - effectively, at this point there is no concurrency left at all - the lock will force our tasks to be run sequentially instead of concurrently.

 %% Now, that *was* an extreme and contrived example, but we can see that in less extreme cases, it behaves the same way - the more synchronization we introduce in our tasks the more they end up waiting around, and the more we *reduce the degree of effective concurrency*